LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 - Add temp-directory write access generously, as it is usually safe and needed by many tools.
 - Avoid broad read access such as `/` unless compatibility forces it.
 Remember you can use `$npm_*` environment variables to allow access to specific directories that your package manager chooses dynamically across different OSes and configurations in your team and CI.
 For example, `$npm_config_cache` is the npm cache directory, and `$npm_config_prefix` is the global install directory.
 See more in the npm documentation: [npm config](https://docs.npmjs.com/cli/v11/using-npm/scripts#environment).

-The shipped `scripts.loose.json` allows broad reads because some real-world toolchains expect access outside the project directory.
-That is compatible, but not ideal.
+The example `scripts.loose.json` allows broad reads because some real-world toolchains expect access outside the project directory.
+This maximizes compatibility, but is not ideal.
 Narrow it when you can.

 ### Network permissions